IvanBurenin/la-vien/README.md

 * Booking page

 ## Powered by
 Used NEXT.js with custom CSS modal styles.
-SwiperJS was employed for the carousels.
+SwiperJS was employed for the carousels

 ## Link
 ✅ https://ivanburenin.github.io/la-vien/